-yes | YES - MD5 checksums are checked on files larger than 32kB.
-This is the default value.
+yes | YES - checksums are checked on files larger than 32kB.
+This is the default value (uses SHA1 checksums in FIPS mode, MD5 checksums otherwise).

-no No - checksums are not used.
+no | NO - checksums are not used.

-md5 | MD5 - only MD5 checksums are checked on files larger than 32kB.
-When the --fips parameter is set with the command line clients scpg3 and sftpg3, this hash is not used.
+md5 | MD5 - MD5 checksums are checked on files larger than 32kB.
+When the --fips parameter is set with the command line clients scpg3 and sftpg3, this hash is not used instead "Warning: MD5 is not FIPS certified -> switching to SHA1." is logged.

-shal|SHAl - only SHAl checksums are checked on files larger than 32kB.
+shal|SHAl - SHAl checksums are checked on files larger than 32kB.
 When the --fips parameter is set with the command line clients scpg3 and sftpg3, this hash is used.